natebrunnett/tic-tac-toe-angular-tailwindcss-typescript/README.md

 https://angular.io/guide/setup-local
 This will show you how to install and set up your own project.
 If you are cloning this tree directly, then after opening in vs code, run npm i in the directory of the package.json to install the dependencies.
+And finally '$ng serve' to launch tic-tac-toe!

 # Angular2